260 INDIVIDUAL PROCESSES

 Our shoemakers now add a wooden shank to the sole, making the shoe strong and supportive.
 The cavity between welt and insole is then filled with a layer of cork, which moulds to the wearer’s foot, providing insulation and comfort.
 The cork is then covered with a leather mid-sole for protection.
 At this stage the chosen sole is added – whether leather or rubber – and excess is rounded off and lock-stitched to the welt.
 After a number of days drying, the heels are gradually built up and added to each shoe or boot.
 Now, it is ready for finishing.

 No Tricker’s shoe or boot could ever be accused of being rough around the edges.
 Each pair is hand finished by one of our shoemakers, who trim the soles and heels and buff the edges until they are smooth.
 It can take years of experience and a very good eye to master this traditional freehand skill.
-Our craftsmen and women then stain, polish and wax the leather soles to create a waterproof finish, before ‘bunking’ the soles by adding decorative patterns with tools heated over a naked flame.
+Our craftsmen and women then stain, polish and wax the leather uppers to create a waterproof finish, before ‘bunking’ the soles by adding decorative patterns with tools heated over a naked flame.

 In the shoe room, a sock liner is fitted to the shoes or boots for comfort.
 The finished pair is then cleaned, and the uppers are dressed to create a patina using our unique blend of creams and polishes.
-After hanging overnight one last time to moisturize the shoes or boots are polished and burnished by hand to give them their final distinctive lustre.
+After hanging overnight one last time to moisturise the shoes or boots are polished and burnished by hand to give them their final distinctive lustre.
 Then they must pass a final inspection before they are laced, wrapped in cotton cloth and packed into their box together with their Tricker’s shoe bags.
 After 260 different processes, all carried out by hand, another pair of Tricker’s hand made shoes or boots are finally ready for dispatch.